Learn European Portuguese: 6 Fool-proof Steps to Become Fluent Faster (with Resources)

 Apart from that, I have in me all the dreams in the world.

-The above (translated) words by Fernando Pessoa, arguably the most famous modernist Portuguese poet, can be found in several Portuguese streets and on the walls of coffee shops and stores.
-This fragment of a poem can be found on notebooks and planners on sale in several bookstores.
-And for good reason!
+The above (translated) words by Fernando Pessoa—arguably the most famous modernist Portuguese poet—can be found in Portuguese streets, on the walls of coffee shops and stores, on notebooks and planners and more.

 Here are a few types of Portuguese literature you can check out.